 Prohibited Posting Areas

-When posting flyers and posters, please respect University property.
-Posters are not permitted on buildings, chain link fences, wood paneling, benches, sidewalks, roadways, the natural landscape (e.g., trees, shrubs, grass) and any location not in the above list of approved locations.
+When posting posters or notices of any kind, please respect University property.
+Posters or notices of any kind are not permitted on buildings, chain link fences, wood paneling, benches, sidewalks, roadways, the natural landscape (e.g., trees, shrubs, grass) and any location not in the above list of approved locations in the preceding sentence.

 Chalk & Tape